Our ancient Mothers gave birth in cold water

 According to Hardy:

-• Less body hair would streamline us for swimming & diving,
+Less body hair would streamline the human form for swimming & diving,

-• Walking upright would allow us to wade thru shallow waters with our heads above water, and
+Walking upright allows wading thru shallow waters with our heads above water, and

-• Fat just under the skin would help keep us warm and buoyant in cold water.
+Fat just under the skin helps keep the body warm and buoyant in cold water.

-• Downward facing nostrils would allow ancient humans to dive without forcing water up their noses.
+Downward facing nostrils allow ancient humans to dive without forcing water up their noses.

 Proponents of the Aquatic Ape Hypothesis point out that many of the unique characteristics of our anatomy are similar to dolphins, whales, and manatee -- i.e., other aquatic mammals.
 Opponents point out that beaver and otters are also streamlined, and they have fur.
 That is, Hardy's skeptics argue that, although we're the only primates with subcutaneous fat, there are lots of other creatures besides whales that have it, too.
 And that walking upright would be an advantage for hunters in the African grasslands, not just in foraging for fish.